How Aviation Rank works

 Testing methodology: How did we ensure Aviation Rank™ was accurate?

 In its initial development, we used low-pass filtering by fast Fourier transform (FFT) for time series modeling and supervised learning algorithms extensively.

 As we began to arrive at an acceptable accuracy rate, we also began to build a deep graph model to decompose events attributes, and develop ensemble models to build prediction model pipeline consisting of binary classifier and random forest regression and advanced time series anomaly detection algorithms.

-In many ways, the final few months have been the most exciting as we realised breakthrough changes to the models that enabled us to get each category’s rank (ie sports or conferences) up well above the 90% accurate mark.
+In many ways, the final few months have been the most exciting as we realized breakthrough changes to the models that enabled us to get each category’s rank (ie sports or conferences) up well above the 90% accurate mark.

 Like most data science, this is phase one of Aviation Rank™.
 We have exciting plans about how we will continue to add to it.
-It is only one of the very first specialised demand intelligence products we will be creating.
+It is only one of the very first specialized demand intelligence products we will be creating.